Paul has been a passionate fan of Scotch whisky for over thirty years. Born in the UK, he currently lives in Florida.

 Balvenie DoubleWood 12 Year Old: Sweet and Spicy Finish

-Another Speyside distillery, Balvenie single malt whiskey is produced in Dufftown, Scotland.
+Another Speyside distillery, Balvenie single malt whisky is produced in Dufftown, Scotland.
 Balvenie produces whisky in a traditional style and the distillery is one of only seven in Scotland that has its own malting floor.

 Balvenie DoubleWood 12 Year Old is a classic single malt, and in my experience is a great drink for converting non-whisky drinkers to single malts.